aarron-lee/legion-go-tricks/README.md

 If you're seeeing a fuzzy screen, it means that the you're somehow using an invalid refresh rate.
 The only valid refresh rates for a game are 60 and 144Hz.

-Update: There's a refresh rate permanent fix available on BazziteOS, the fix should also be on the latest NobaraOS

 ### Disable nobaraOS grub boot menu during boot

 [Source](https://www.reddit.com/r/linux4noobs/comments/wzoiu4/comment/im5cfx7/?context=3)